Sri Krishna: I am the author of Vedanta, from Me comes Knowledge, Bhagavad Gita 15.15

 Example of Chapter 18 of the Bhagavad Gita

-Bhagavad Gita (Chapter 18) Yoga of Liberation by Renunciation
+Bhagavad Gita (Chapter 18) Yoga of Liberation through Renunciation

 2- Gita Makaranadam by Swami Vidya Prakashananda